john29917958/any-send/README.md

 # Temp Files
-A temporary file uploading web app.
+A temporary file uploading web app that allows anyone to quickly send and download temporary files anywhere, anytime, any platform.